Tony Hayward: Deepwater Horizon oil spill

+On 2 June, Hayward and BP released a public video that offered apologies for the spill and its effects, as well as promising to resolve the resulting issues.
+The video was derided by affected locals and others, who noted that the video did not present any outline of a plan for BP's assistance.
+Hayward and BP's response to the oil spill, as well as the apology video in particular, were satirized in two episodes ("Coon 2: Hindsight" and "Mysterion Rises") of South Park; the caricature of Hayward condescendingly apologizing later became an Internet meme.

 On 5 June the Daily Telegraph reported that Hayward sold approximately one third of his shares in BP a month before the Deepwater Horizon rig exploded.
 The shares subsequently fell in value by 30%, although the Telegraph stated: "There is no suggestion that he acted improperly or had prior knowledge that the company was to face the biggest setback in its history."

 In an interview on NBC on 8 June, US President Barack Obama said that Hayward "wouldn't be working for me after any of those statements", referring to the remarks Hayward made following the spill.
 The Obama administration had been public in their criticism of BP for the oil spill.

 Before a congressional hearing on the oil spill held on 17 June, subcommittee chairman Bart Stupak of Michigan said that he expected Hayward to be "spliced and diced" by both himself and other committee members.
 Hayward's eleven-page document that he read to the committee included a passage in which he said he would "pledge as leader of BP that we will not stop until we stop this well ... and address economic claims in a responsible manner".
 He continued, "This is a complex accident, caused by an unprecedented combination of failures.
 A number of companies are involved, including BP, and it is simply too early to understand the cause."

 On 18 June, the day after Hayward appeared before the congressional hearing, the chairman of BP said that Hayward would step away from daily involvement in the company's efforts in the Gulf.
 On 19 June, the day before Father's Day, Hayward was in Cowes – having taken a "day off" – to see Bob, his co-owned boat, participate in the JP Morgan Asset Management Round the Island yacht race off the Isle of Wight.
 Rahm Emanuel, President Obama's chief of staff, said that Hayward had committed yet another in a "long line of PR gaffes" by attending the race while the Gulf oil spill continued.

 In June, BP put Mississippi native Bob Dudley in charge of handling the Gulf of Mexico oil spill.
 Dudley was appointed president and chief executive of the newly created Gulf Coast Restoration Organization, reporting to Hayward.

-There was also a satirical episode of South Park created about the spill and Tony Hayward's response.